rgerum/open_gpias/docs/index.rst

 Welcome to the ASR-Setup Documentation
 ======================================

-Click Points is a program written in the Python programming language, which serves on the one hand as an image viewer and on the other hand as an data display and annotation tool.
-Every frame can be annotated by a description, marked points/tracks, or marked areas (paint brush).
-This helps to view image data, do manual evaluation of data, help to create semi-automatic evaluation or display the results of automatic image evaluation.
+ASR-Setup is a program written in the Python programming language.

 .. toctree::
    :caption: Contents